apache/carbondata/docs/data-management-on-carbondata.md

   Adding new column in new table does not have any affect on pre-aggregate tables.
 However if dropping or renaming a column has impact in pre-aggregate table, such operations will be rejected and error will be thrown.
-All the pre-aggregate tables <b>will have to be dropped</b> before Alter Operations can be performed on the main table.
-Pre-aggregate tables can be rebuilt manually after Alter Table operations are completed
+All the pre-aggregate tables <b>will have to be dropped</b> before alter operations can be performed on the main table.
+Pre-aggregate tables can be rebuilt manually after alter table operations are completed

 ### Supporting timeseries data (Alpha feature in 1.3.0)
-Carbondata has built-in understanding of time hierarchy and levels: year, month, day, hour, minute.
+CarbonData has built-in understanding of time hierarchy and levels: year, month, day, hour, minute, second.
-Multiple pre-aggregate tables can be created for the hierarchy and Carbondata can do automatic roll-up for the queries on these hierarchies.
+Timeseries pre-aggregate tables can be created for the hierarchy and CarbonData can do automatic roll-up for the queries on these hierarchies.

   ```